Amy Whittle

 Discount on block bookings of 6 sessions - individuals & couples

-Fees can be paid on the day - block bookings to be paid on the first session.
+Fees can be paid on the day.

 Full payment will be required for missed sessions without a minimum of 48 hours notice of cancellation.
+(Dependent on situation) text and email reminders can be arranged if needed.

 Please do not hesitate to contact me for further details.